Richard Whatcoat: Ministry in America

 Whatcoat threw himself wholeheartedly into the itinerant Methodist ministry across the thirteen states.
 He accompanied Francis Asbury on long missionary journeys taking him too many parts of the new country.
 Frequently they were in danger from Native Americans.
 Him and Asbury would often share the preaching, with one speaking in the morning, and the other, in the afternoon.
-He did not keep a journal as Asbury had done but Asbury mentions Whatcoat on many occasions.
+He did keep a journal as Asbury had done and Asbury mentions Whatcoat on many occasions.
 His short auto-biography, published after his death records many long journeys and preaching engagements.

 At the Annual Methodist Conference held in Baltimore, Maryland in May 1800, Whatcoat was elected the third Bishop of the new church.
 "We had a most blessed time", he recalled, "and much preaching and fervent prayers, and strong exhortation through the city, while the high praises of a gracious God reverberated from street to street, house to house, which greatly alarmed the citizens.
 It was thought that not less than two hundred were converted during the sitting of the conference."